Glasgow Boys' Industrial School / Mossbank School, Millerston, Glasgow, Lanarkshire, Scotland

 In 1899, four acres of gardens were laid out for vegetable, fruit and flowers.
 The gardens both supplied the School with fresh produce and also afforded useful training for several boys that would provide future employment opportunities as gardeners.
 In the same year, construction of a large gymnasium was completed.

-On 4 April 1910, the School's new Auxiliary Home at 13-15 Whitevale Street, Glasgow, was formally certified for operation with accommodation for up to 100 boys.
+On 4 April 1910, the School's new Auxiliary Home at 15 Whitevale Street, Glasgow, was formally certified for operation with accommodation for up to 100 boys.
+By 1920, its address was recorded as 13 Whitevale Street.

 The School's long-serving matron, Mrs Falconer, retired in November 1910.
 She was succeeded by Miss Agnes Elsie Smith.
 Other staff now included: assistant superintendent, Mr G. Du Ross.
 Head schoolmaster, Mr R. Cairns; assistant schoolmasters, Mr A.W.
 Campbell, Mr E.A.
 Rodger, Mr G.H.
 Ashurst, Mr W.C.
 Lawrie; bandmaster, drill master, pipe-major and gardener, swimming instructor, foreman shoemaker, shoemaker, tailor, baker, joiner, grieve, assistant grieve, dairyman, engineman, watchman, two shirtmakers, laundry maid, four domestics.
 Medical officer, Dr R. Wilson-Bruce.
 Dentist, Mr W. R. Taylor.
 Chaplains, Rev. J.F.
 Anderson and Rev. J.F.
 Miller.